top of page

 2 teaspoons of Honey B Healthy

-Note: Once the queen begins to lay in late winter you should also be prepared to provide some type of pollen patty or pollen substitute in the hive.
-This mixture provides energy food but if the bees need protein (pollen), they may consume the larvae.
+Note: Once the queen begins to lay in late winter (sometimes as early as January in a mild winter) you should be prepared to provide some type of pollen patty or pollen substitute in the hive.
+The "Kent mix" provides energy food but the queen and the young brood also need protein.
+If none is available, the workers may consume the larvae.
+This can impact the development of the colony going into spring.

 Featured Posts